SakurabaKiyoka/PingTrace-API/README.md

 Originally write to cooperate with a bot to provide server info.

 ## Requirement
-python(>=3.6.0) aiohttp traceroute(pip3 install aiohttp && yum install traceroute -y)
+python(>=3.6.0) aiohttp <br>
+Additional for traceroute: linux system package traceroute
 ## API-Usage:
-We recommend you to run this api with screen,because it's a listener,but it can't be daemon.<br>
+We recommend you to run this api with screen, because it's a listener, but not a daemon itself.<br>
-When you have already run the program,Press Ctrl+A Ctrl+D to quit.the program will continue running.<br>
+After the program successfully initalized, Press Ctrl+A Ctrl+D to quit. the program will continue running.<br>
-When the program running,access http://yourIP:yourport/key/?apitype&parameter1=xxx&parameter2=xxx<br><br>
+While the program is running, access http://yourIP:yourport/key/?apitype&parameter1=xxx&parameter2=xxx to use its api.<br><br>
 ### Parameter Explain
 #### yourport:
 which you selected listen port,default is 4096.when both ipv4 and ipv6 available,it will listen at both ipv4 and ipv6.<br>